QAInsights/.new-shortcuts-domain-list/README.md

 This is the curated collection of .new shortcut domains.
 Feel free to add valid links.

-For more details about .new, visit [Deals Rookie Blog](https://dealsrookie.com/googles-new-shortcut-now-available-as-tld/)

 * [https://whats.new/](https://whats.new/) - Google's .new registry info
 * [https://meet.new](https://meet.new) - Google's Meet
 * [https://playlist.new/](https://playlist.new/) [https://podcast.new/](https://podcast.new/) - To create a new playlist and podcast respectively on Spotify